hernantz/blog/content/some-reviews-part-2.md

 # Snowpiercer
 The last bastion of humanity lives on a train that recreates humanity's social strata and economy problems, in an oniric weird story.
+If there is something that is going to destroy any society is the search for equality and justice.
 **score: 3.8**

 # The Devil's Candy